nasa/Common-Metadata-Repository/indexer-app/README.md

 ##### Alerts

 The indexer has a background job that monitors the RabbitMQ message queue size and logs it.
-If the message queue size exceeds the configured size (CMR_INDEXER_WARN_QUEUE_SIZE) we will log extra infomation that splunk can detect.
-We will add a splunk alert to look for the log mesage indicating the queue size has exceeded threshhold and email CMR Operations.
+If the message queue size exceeds the configured size (CMR_INDEXER_WARN_QUEUE_SIZE) we will log extra information that splunk can detect.
+We will add a splunk alert to look for the log message indicating the queue size has exceeded threshold and email CMR Operations.

 ## Sample outputs